Laura-Burgmane/Java/#J_10_18_April.md

 - Diving deep in arrays
 - Using loops to print out array values
 - __Team work:__ Find maximum and minimum values in integer array.
+__Easy:__
+Fill the array with random numbers

+Find the sum of all elements in the array.
+For example in an array like this:
+[2, 3, 5, 1]
+Result: 11 (2 + 3 + 5 + 1)

+Find all the elements in the array that is below 0 [-2, 3, -5, 1]
+Result:
+-2
+-5

+Fill the party list with people you would like to invite to the party.
+Check whether or not "Anna" is in the array.
+Check whether or not "Maris" is in the array.
+["Oskars", "Anna", "Andris"]

 ## yesterday's hard task: